sjsu-library/unionist/_template/unionist--text-0003.md

 transcription: "<p>BROOKLYN, Ct.
 October 3.</p><p>  On the evening of Friday Sept.
   20th while Miss Crandall and her pupils were<br>  assembled in the school room for the purpose of holding a religious meeting,<br>  Rev. Mr. Potter of Pawtucket, R.
-  I. having accepted her invitation to preach<br>  to them.) near the close of the services a clamorous rabble, without, assailed<br>  the house, a volley of rotten eggs and other missiles were thrown at the<br>  window, breaking the glass and lodging part of the filth on the curtain.
+  I. having accepted her invitation to preach<br>  to them, near the close of the services a clamorous rabble, without, assailed<br>  the house, a volley of rotten eggs and other missiles were thrown at the<br>  window, breaking the glass and lodging part of the filth on the curtain.
 The<br>  pupils, regardless of the assault, commenced